 Beyond the findings of this study, there are several limitations that future research should address.
 First, in this study, a quantitative research method was used.
-It would be useful to incorporate in future research a qualitative approach such as interviews with managers.
+In future research, it would be useful to incorporate a qualitative approach, such as interviews with managers.
 Second, due to the shortness of time, the research was done in one time period.
-Future research can examine the research model at different time points and different results may be obtained.
+Future research might examine the research model at different time points and different results may be obtained.
 Third, this study focused on global firms operating in a wide range of industries but did not focus on a specific industry.
-Future research can focus on a specific industry such as the high-tech or pharmaceutical industry.
-Finally, the research data was collected in several countries across Europe without focusing on a specific country.
-It is possible that in future research the research results could be different for each country.
+Future research could focus on a specific industry, such as the high-tech or pharmaceutical industry.
+Finally, the research data were collected in several countries across Europe without focusing on a specific country.
+It is possible that in future research, the research results could be different for each country.

 CONCLUSIONS

-The focal objective of this study is to explore how SCM plays as mediator between TMO and firm’s EXPERF.
-Unlike previous research that mostly looked at how TMO directly affects EXPERF, this study goes a step further.
-It shows that SCM is a key factor as a parcial mediator that improve EXPERF.
-Consequently, the empirical findings from this research challenges current thinking by showing how important it is to include SCM in a company's operational framework.
-In short, it’s not just about using TMO resources; it’s also about how SCM is a mechanizem that help managers to boost firm’s EXPERF and makes it more competitive in international trades.
+The focal objective of this study is to explore how SCM acts as a mediator between TMO and a firm’s EXPERF.
+Unlike previous research, which mostly looked at how TMO directly affects EXPERF, this study goes a step further.
+It shows that SCM is a key factor as a partial mediator that improves EXPERF.
+Consequently, the empirical findings from this research challenge current thinking by showing how important it is to include SCM in a company’s operational framework.
+In short, it is not just about using TMO resources; it is also about how SCM is a mechanism that helps managers to boost their firm’s EXPERF and make it more competitive in international markets.

 REFERENCES